osrf/gazebo_tutorials/plugins_random_velocity/tutorial-6.md

 }
 ~~~

-The first one is the constructor function that initializes the data objects using Private class RandomVelocityPluginPrivate.
+The first function is a constructor function that initializes the data objects using Private class RandomVelocityPluginPrivate.
-The second one is the destructor function that deletes the pointer pointing to current/[this](http://gazebosim.org/tutorials?tut=contrib_code&cat=development#Style) instance's data.
+The second function is a destructor function that deletes the pointer pointing to current/[this](http://gazebosim.org/tutorials?tut=contrib_code&cat=development#Style) instance's data.

 <include from='/ void RandomVelocityPlugin::Load(physics::ModelPtr _model, sdf::ElementPtr _sdf)' to="will not fuction.\n";
     return;/' src='https://bitbucket.org/osrf/gazebo/raw/gazebo6/plugins/RandomVelocityPlugin.cc' />